US takes down Iran-linked news sites, alleges disinformation - WTMJ

 It’s not the first time that the U.S. has seized domain names of sites it accuses of spreading disinformation.

-Last October, the Department of Justice announced the takedown of nearly a hundred websites linked to Iran’s powerful Revolutionary Guard.
+Last October, the Department of Justice announced the takedown of nearly 100 websites linked to Iran’s powerful Revolutionary Guard.
 The U.S. said the sites, operating under the guise of genuine news outlets, were waging a “global disinformation campaign” to influence U.S. policy and push Iranian propaganda around the world.

 Yemen’s Houthi rebel group announced that its Al-Masirah satellite news channel went offline Tuesday without prior notice.
 It said the channel would continue in its mission of “confronting the American and Israeli acts of piracy against our nation, by any means.”